Connecting though empathy

 A child adapts to living, with the constant flow of love, wonder, and struggle.
 They internalize concepts with the accompanying rewards and punishments.
-A baby exits the womb and begins her magical journey of living.
-The child vulnerable and weak helplessly relies on caregivers for survival, watching, learning and adapting.
-The beginning years the brain creates the connections and structures that will follow the child through his life.
-The child’s brain isn’t frozen in time, experience continues to exert force on growth but the massive reconfiguring of infancy quickly closes doors and forms the quality of life.
+A baby exits the womb and begins the magical journey of living.
+The child vulnerable to dangers, helplessly relies on caregivers for survival.
+They watch, learn and adapt.
+The young brain develops, creating the connections and networks that follow the child throughout life.
+The child’s brain isn’t frozen with fixed traits, experience continues to mold and adapt but the massive mapping of infancy quickly closes doors and forms the quality of life.
 One of the greatest gifts a parent can offer to the developing child is emotional attunement.

-When we greet our child's emotions with empathy, acceptance and reciprocation, the child develops a healthy relationship with their own feelings—a major function of living.
-Conversely, when we consistently devalue a child’s feelings, expressing rejection or indifference, our lack of attunement projects onto the child, the child also becomes disconnected from their emotions—emotionally impoverished.
+When we expertly greet our child's emotions with empathy, acceptance and reciprocation, the child develops a positive relationship with their own feelings—a major contribution to healthy living.
+Conversely, when we consistently devalue a child’s feelings, expressing rejection or indifference, our lack of attunement projects onto the child, the child also becomes disconnected from their experience—becoming emotionally impoverished.

-The feelings of experience and the complex integration of those feelings, and a conceptual foundation for understanding, is essential for appropriate response.
+The feelings of experience (affect) and the complex integration of those feelings, and a conceptual foundation for understanding, is essential for appropriate response.
 When a child must navigate this path alone, or worse, taught chaotic and destructive responses from emotional immature parents, the child’s integration of feeling battles with confusion, the bewildering experience of affect rules behavior and the child becomes overly rigid or excessively chaotic.
-A child needs an example to serve as a road map to decipher feelings and act within the context of those feelings to achieve her intentions.
-If a child’s feelings are ignored, reprimanded or discounted, they miss valuable opportunities to artfully connect feeling to living.
+A child needs healthy examples to provide adequate resources to decipher feelings and act appropriately within the context of those feelings.
+If a child’s feelings are ignored, reprimanded or discounted, the youngster misses valuable opportunities to artfully connect feeling to healthy living.

 Attunement to our own emotions

-For some, the emotions are loud and obnoxious.
-Once ignited, they explode taking over the stage forcing other actors out of the light, cowering to the frightening thunder of feeling, drawn to and from at the internal beckoning of pleasure and displeasure.
-Others developed the opposite reaction, a callous denial of feeling, banning emotion, while safely appealing to logic as their guide.
+For some, internal pushes are loud and obnoxious.
+Once ignited, they explode taking over the stage forcing other actors out of focus.
+These individuals cower to the frightening thunder of feeling, drawn to and from at the internal beckoning of pleasure and displeasure.
+Others developed the opposite reaction, a callous denial of feeling, banning emotion, while stoically appealing to logic (what they believe to be logic).
 Sadly, the façade of an emotionless logic is a farce.
 The emotions continue to bubble underneath, motivating action.
 The actor then summons logic to justify.
-Whatever our unhealthy relationship with emotions is, we must recognize the pattern to constructively begin change.
+We must identify our relationship with feeling before we can constructively begin change.

-We must become active participants in the emotion-action chain, attuning to the feeling, giving appropriate description to what we feel, evaluating possible responses and constructively moving forward.
-For some gentle coaxing of buried emotions that have been customarily ignored is the beginning.
-For others, sensing the rise in blood pressure, soothing the upset, and avoiding the catastrophic melt-down becomes the challenge.
+We must be an active participant in the feeling-emotion-action chain, attuning to the feeling, giving appropriate description to what we feel, evaluating possible responses and then constructively moving forward.
+For some, the gentle attention to underlying body states is sufficient to move in a new direction.
+For others, sensing the rise in blood pressure, soothing the upset, and avoiding the catastrophic melt-down is a significant challenge.
 We accomplish either path through mindfully listening to our body—focusing on feeling.
-If caregivers rejected our emotional expressions in childhood, we tend to internalize the same reaction as adults.
-As adults experiencing emotions frightens the undeveloped soul; emotions that venture beyond comfortable limits, signal danger, demanding action; but unaccepted feelings, instead of helpfully labelled, are rejected.
+If caregivers rejected our emotional expressions in childhood, we often have internalized this same approach to our own emotions as adults.
+Feelings frighten the undeveloped soul; Body states that venture beyond comfortable limits, signal danger, demanding action; but unaccepted feelings, instead of helpfully labelled, are rejected.

-An improved relationship with emotion may require a somatic coach, meditation guide or a therapist.
-Feelings experienced without burying them or becoming servant to them may be foreign to us; we need help to navigate through the explosive minefield of anger, sadness, fear and disgust (to name a few)—a novel experience of attentive feeling.
-With practice and guidance, we feel changes in our bodies, without catastrophe and without blind reaction.
+An improved relationship with feelings may require a somatic coach, meditation guide or a therapist.
+Feelings simply experienced without denying or serving them may be foreign to us; we often need help to navigate through the explosive minefield of anger, sadness, fear and disgust (to name a few)—and delve into the novel experience of attentive feeling.
+With practice and guidance, we feel the changes in our bodies, without imploding into catastrophe or blind servitude.
 This is attunement.

-The emotions connect the self to experience; we then feel the richness of living.
-The emotions we previously buried or blindly served still remain but our relationship to them has changed.
-When we are enemies to our emotions, feeling creates a widening gulf between experience and self.
-A life built on explosive emotions damages trust and belittles others; a life built on buried emotions limits connections—others can't be understood.
+The emotions connect the self to experience; we feel the richness of living.
+The feelings previously unconsciously buried or served still remain but our relationship with them has changed.
+When we are enemies with inner states, feelings create a widening gulf between experience and self.
+A life built on explosive emotions damages trust and belittles others; a life built on buried emotions limits connections because others can't be understood.